Will the presence of strong superstitions in a culture negatively impact that culture’s ability to innovate?

-It is perfectly reasonable to expect a design to take into account the cultural context in which it will be used.
+Of course it is perfectly reasonable to expect a design to take into account the cultural context in which it will be used.
 Indeed, doing so may well be a critical factor to that design’s success.
+Can a culture however have so many rules and superstitions that they severely limit the emergence of alternatives?

 I wonder how often, and to what extent, superstitions affect design decisions across the world.
-Is it any accident that the stereotypical (majority of?) brands visible in Chinese cultures are predominantly red, often with gold trim/highlights?
-Or that the many Chinese businesses not only have safe and conservative names, but also simplistically auspicious and aspirational names?
+Is it any accident that the stereotypical (majority of?) brands visible in Chinese cultures are predominantly red with gold trim/highlights?
+Or that the many Chinese businesses not only have safe and conservative names, but also ostentatiously auspicious and almost-naively aspirational names?

-How far has this fear of bad luck, fear of death, fear of being too different, fear of tempting fate, etc held back the progress of branding in countries where Chinese culture and superstitions dominate?
+How far has this fear of bad luck, fear of death, fear of being too different, fear of tempting fate, etc held back the progress of branding and design in cultures where superstitions dominate?

-Superstitions are not limited to the Chinese alone of course.
+The Chinese do not have a monopoly on superstitions of course.
 They are present in, and affect different societies to different degrees on this entire planet.
 Is it time to look at what beliefs you are taking for granted?
 What superstitions are holding you back?